skapix/codeCompaction/tests/readme.md

-Make sure, thar you set the right pass for bbfactoring library in utilities/constants.py (variable g_loadOptimization)
+Before running tests or any utility, make sure, that the path for bbfactoring library is set correctly in utilities/constants.py (variable g_loadOptimization)

+####tests.py
-tests.py ~ simple tests, that check whether blocks were factored
+Simple tests, that check whether blocks were factored
 Run: ./tests.py

+####compare.py
-compare.py ~ auxiliary utility for comparing sizes of factored and non-factored object files for arm and x64 architecture Executable creates factored file, assembler files and object files for both: factored and non-factored programm for each architecture
+Auxiliary utility for comparing sizes of factored and non-factored object files for arm and x64 architecture Executable creates factored file, assembler files and object files for both: factored and non-factored programm for each architecture
-Run: ./compare.py [-c] filenameOrDir1 [filenameOrDir2 ...]
+Run help: ./compare.py -h

+####merge.py
+Tool uses llvm-link to merge source files into solo file.
+Accepts not only .bb and .ll files, but also higher level (like .c, .cpp)

+####utilities
-utilites directory contains non-runnable shared python files
+Directory contains shared python files